bryanlammon/supra/tests/test-result.md

 Then a new source.^[Plaintiff K v.
 Defendant K, 111 F.3d 1111, 12 (11th Cir.
 2001).]
 And that source again.^[*Id.* at 13.]

-This sentence cites to the same source twice in one footnote.^[Here's some text. *See*  *Id.* at 55.
-Here's some more text that is hopefully followed by an *Id.*. *See*  *Id.* at 55.]
+This sentence cites to the same source twice in one footnote.^[Here's some text.  *Id.* at 55.
+Here's some more text that is hopefully followed by an *Id.*.  *Id.* at 55.]

 ## Citation Break

 This sentence cites to a souce.^[Plaintiff H v.
 Defendant H, 888 F.3d 8 (8th Cir.
 1998).]
-This sentence cites to a source not in the library, so it needs a cite breaker.^[A Souce that Isn't in the Library at 12.]
-So this sentence should have a short cite, not an *Id.*^[*Plaintiff H*, 888 F.3d 8.]
+This sentence cites to a source not in the library, so it needs a cite breaker.^[A Souce that Isn't in the Library at 12] So this sentence should have a short cite, not an *Id.*^[*Plaintiff H*, 888 F.3d 8.]